 Now create the People relation types catalog similar to the Contact types catalog.
 The only difference is that on the Data tab you will have to increase the length of the Description attribute to up to 150 characters.

 Figure 4-16.
 The People relation types catalog

-Start the application in 1C:Enterprise mode again and import the prepared People relation types data from 02-PeopleRelationTypes.xml.
+Start the application in 1C:Enterprise mode again and import the prepared People relation types of data from 02-PeopleRelationTypes.xml.